Skip to content

 • Partner roaming.
 Beyond the group affiliates, Orange has roaming agreements with third-party operators.
 Not all of those partners necessarily support LTE-M or NB-IoT, and the expected bearer may fall back to generic LTE or to 2G where the LPWAN profiles have no agreement.

-Orange does not publish a contractual SLA on the acceptance duration.
+Orange does not publish a contractual SLA on the validation duration.
 Qualitatively, count several weeks to a few months depending on complexity and on the number of affiliates targeted.
 For the global cost-schedule perspective, see certification costs and certification timeline.

 The breakdown: